mh-cbon/http-file-store/README.md

 To fetch the list of alias, you can query `/`.

 To fetch the content of an alias, you can query `/my_alias/` and so on.

+# http api

+`http-file-store` can manipulate files based on url path of the query.

 ### Read